You can save a lot of money by skipping a few full price items. Here are 10 things you should never pay full price for.

 10 Things You Should Never Pay Full Price For

-1. New songs for your Ipod.
+1. New songs for your iPod.
 Sure, it is illegal to download songs most of the time, but many sites feature up and coming artists who give their permission to release their songs for free to anyone who wants to download them for a period of time as a promotion.
 Sites like Amazon even have a section in their MP3 shop for Free MP3 Downloads.
 Also, many radio stations offer free downloads for the taking if you do a survey.

 3. Classic books in e-book format.
 Many times, the copyright has expired on very old books and they are available free in e-book format.
-Get your hands on them on Amazon and other online book stores.
+Get your hands on them on Amazon and other online bookstores.
 Here is how to find free ebooks for Kindle and how to find free ebooks for Nook.

 7. Baby Food.
 It is so easy to make your own baby food and virtually free since babies can pretty much eat what you are eating if they are on solids.
 Having peas with dinner?
-Just give them a whir in the food processor.
+Just give them a whirl in the food processor.
 If you need some to take on the go, make ahead and store in small reusable containers.

 8. Toothpaste and Toothbrushes.
 Ask your dentist if they have any to give away.
 Many times, especially at pediatric dentist offices, they have a plethora.
 No need to buy it if you can get it for free!
 You can also use coupon stacking on top of sales to get many personal care items for free.

 9. Eating out.
 There is absolutely no reason to pay full price when eating out.
-You can check your local paper for deals, coupons etc. Often there are discount books you can buy for your area that offer 2 for 1 deals on local eateries.
-Also, places like Restaurant.com offer you the opportunity to “buy” deals such as saving $10 off a ticket of $20 or more at a local place.
+You can check your local paper for deals, coupons, etc. Often there are discount books you can buy for your area that offer 2 for 1 deals on local eateries.
+Places like Restaurant.com offer you the opportunity to “buy” deals such as saving $10 off a ticket of $20 or more at a local place.
 In addition, a lot of places are now offering loyalty cards that allow you to cash in on free food just for eating there as well as free birthday and anniversary meals.
 Combine that with the coupons and you will never pay full price again!

-10. Scratch and Dent Items.
+10. Scratched and Dented Items.
 There is a reason many people buy these.
 You should never pay full price for an item that has a small flaw.
 If it is dented, missing a button or has a small tear, always ask if you can get a discount.
 Some stores will give you up to 50% off for these items and others will have a hard time budging on it, but it is always worth a try.